stijnwop/manureSystem/README.md

 ## Special thanks to
 Special thanks to [VertexDezign](https://vertexdezign.net/) for providing awesome assets!

 Special thanks to workflowsen for creating the icon!

 Special thanks to BM-Modding for providing awesome assets!

+Special thanks to JoPi for his contribution to the script work!

 ## Features